Skip to content

 3. Choose the Right Hijab Material

 The fabric of your hijab impacts your hair’s health directly because if it's not breathable, your hair will catch irritation and cause itching and brittleness.
 While choosing your hijab type, preferably vote for cotton, chiffon, or bamboo.
-Moreover, fabrics like synthetic fabrics like polyester, can trap heat and moisture and are a disaster.

 4. Avoid Tight Hairstyles

 If you tie ponytails, style buns, or knit braids, they put a lot of pressure on your scalp and hair, which can cause breakage or damage to them.
-Also, if you wear an under hijab, avoid styling your hair too tight and wear an under scarf relieving as well.
-If you need to secure it, use a soft, stretchy hair tie that won’t pull too tight.
-This reduces stress on your hair while still keeping everything in place.
+Also, if you wear an under hijab, avoid styling your hair too tight and wear an under scarf as well.

 5. Moisturize Your Hair and Scalp

-You own skin and hair too, so as you care for your skin you should care for your hair and scalp as they need moisture to stay healthy.
-To treat dry or itchy scalp, you must treat it with hydration.
-Massage your hair with oils like argan, coconut, or jojoba are perfect for this.
-A few drops massaged into your scalp can boost circulation and hydration, while also preventing split ends.
-Focus on the ends of your hair as well to keep it shiny and nourished.
+You own skin and hair, too, so as you care for your skin, you should care for your hair and scalp, as they need moisture to stay healthy.
+To treat a dry or itchy scalp, you must treat it with hydration.
+Massaging your hair with oils like argan, coconut, or jojoba is perfect for this.

 6. Deep Condition Regularly

 Once a week, treat your hair with a deep conditioning treatment.
 To repair any damage, use conditioner and give your hair a healthy, soft boost.
-You can use a deep conditioner by market or make your own using simple ingredients like honey, avocado, or coconut oil.

 7. Eat a Balanced Diet

-If you want your hair to be healthy, the proper care should be from the inside out.
-Eating a balanced diet that’s rich in vitamins, minerals, and protein supports your hair health so much.
 Your diet should be rich enough to consider eggs, nuts, leafy greens, and fruits to nourish your hair follicles.
 Don’t forget to drink plenty of water as well for a healthy scalp and strong hair.

 8. Avoid Common Haircare Mistakes

-Wait for your hair to dry before tying it or wearing a hijab.
+• Wait for your hair to dry before tying it or wearing a hijab.

-Over-washing your hair can strip your hair of its natural oils, this way you will face dry and brittle hair.
+• Over-washing your hair can strip your hair of its natural oils; this way, you will face dry and brittle hair.

-Don’t ever wear a hijab that’s too tight and can cause discomfort, it will lead to damaged hair.
+• Don’t ever wear a hijab that’s too tight and can cause discomfort; it will lead to damaged hair.

 Conclusion

-If you wear a hijab and feel like now you don’t have to care for them for the reason they’re always being covered, this is ultimately a wrong thought.
-You need to be extra careful about them being cleansed, and moisturized, and necessarily wear breathable hijab fabrics.
-Give your hair breaks so they don’t catch tension.
+If you wear a hijab and feel like you don’t have to care for it for the reason they’re always being covered, this is ultimately a wrong thought.